Xycloo/smart-artists-docs/How-It-Works.md

 2. Build a list of the non-profitable owners along with how much they are losing compared to the total loss (`owner_loss`)
 3. If more than 50% of the `total_loss` decide to claim rewards, the rewards will be distributed.

 This feature though is still in a feature-shaping phase, so all this can change in the future.
-But when the first saNFTs will
+But dont worry, when the first saNFTs will be issued, this feature will be complete and won't change.
 +++